 Reason Description Type of failure Job Plan accepted online- Valid Reason identified The Participant accepted their Job Plan online, but only after the due date.
 Upon contact with the Participant, the Provider identified that they had a Valid Reason for not agreeing to the Job Plan within the required timeframe.
 Job Plan Job Plan terms unreasonable/inappropriate Upon another review of the Job Plan and discussion with the Participant, the Provider identified that the requirements in the Plan are not suitable for Participant.
 Job Plan Signed Job Plan was returned An error occurred and the Participant did return their signed hardcopy Job Plan within the required timeframe, however the Provider did not record this agreement in the Department's IT System.
-Job Plan-where think time granted (hardcopy) Job seeker did agree to Job Plan at appointment An error or misunderstanding occurred and the Participant did actually agree to their Job Plan onsite.
-However, the Provider did not record this agreement in the Department's IT System, and they used the compliance framework instead.
-Job Plan-think time granted (hard copy) or refusal recorded Job seeker did not refuse to sign Job Plan An error or misunderstanding occurred and the Participant had not refused to agree to their Job Plan onsite.
+Job Plan-where think time granted (hardcopy) Job seeker did agree to Job Plan at appointment An error or misunderstanding occurred and Participant had not refused to agree to their Job Plan onsite.
 However the Provider did not record their agreement or their request for think time, and they used the compliance framework instead.
 Job Plan-refusal